UPPMAX/UPPMAX-documentation/docs/cluster_guides/migrate_dardel.md

 This migration consists of a couple of steps summarized below.
 Press the links to get more detailed explanation of each step.
+Note that step 1 requires some hours of waiting and step 2 requires an overnight wait.

 ```mermaid
 flowchart TD